 Suggested Uses: Add a few drops to your shampoo.
 For moisturizing, try a weekly oil treatment.
 Apply a few drops of lemon oil along with a carrier oil as a conditioning treatment you leave in for approximately 30 minutes.
 Wash out with a gentle shampoo.

 Also, for dandruff, you can add 5-6 drops to a couple tablespoons of carrier oil.
 Massage into your scalp and leave for up to 2 hours then rinse hair well.

 The first thing you need to know about lavender oil is: they are not all created equally.
 “True lavender,” that being with the most studied and proven healing abilities, comes from a top quality extract from the Lavendula angustifolia plant.

-This essential oil is well-known for its many medicinal properties, including pain and anxiety relief, as an antibacterial, antifungal, antimicrobial, and is even antitumoral.
+This essential oil is well-known for its many health-promoting properties, including helping with anxiety and stress.

 Lavender essential oil for hair supports all hair types: normal, oily, dry, and flaky.

 This natural healing oil is said to promote hair growth, prevent loss, as well as improve scalp circulation and dryness.
 It also is known to help balance the oils, and relieve itching.
 The antiseptic and antifungal properties of lavender oil make it ideal for dandruff and scalp acne.

 WebMD states that Lavender oil “deep conditions the hair, keeps it shiny, and helps control dandruff.”
 In 2016, researchers studying the effects of lavender oil on mice reported “a significantly increased number of hair follicles, deepened hair follicle depth, and thickened dermal layer.”

 Earlier research, published in the UK in 1998, reported success with hair regrowth in cases of alopecia.
 The oils used included lavender and rosemary.